JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

-Part D - What I did to approach the problem...
+Part E - What I did to approach the problem...
 ======
 As a result I created something called the [supermanifold hypothesis in deep learning](https://www.researchgate.net/publication/316617464_Supermanifold_Hypothesis_via_Deep_Learning).
 (A part of a system called ['thought curvature'](https://www.researchgate.net/publication/316586028_Thought_Curvature_An_underivative_hypothesis)).